jamesstoneco/jamesstone-com/source/blog/2014-01-30-how-to-use-zurb-foundation-5-grids-with-dynamic-data.markdown

 signup_zurb: "true"
 ---

-I wanted to reach out and thank everyone for their kind comments and great questions from my last screencast, [Getting Started with the ZURB Foundation 5 Grid](getting-started-with-the-zurb-foundation-5-grid).
-I thought that there are probally a lot of people dealing with dynamic data across a variety of different languages and templating engines.
-I wanted to address some common issues that I come across using the ZURB Foundation 5 grid and how to solve them.
+I wanted to address some common issues that I come across using the ZURB Foundation 5 grid with dynamic data and how to solve them.SPLIT\_SUMMARY\_BEFORE\_THIS

-SPLIT\_SUMMARY\_BEFORE\_THIS

 If you enjoy this screencast, don't forget to subscribe so you will be the first to know when I publish my next video.
 If you have any ideas for future episodes or just want to reach out, I would love to hear from you in the comments.
 Hope you like it, and let me know what you think.